Skip to Main Content

 Ethics

-The ethical use of information includes, of course, correct referencing and a carefully made bibliography.
+The ethical use of information includes also, of course, correct referencing and a carefully made bibliography.
 Follow the writing guidelines of your own university.

 Publication Forum